 Q. When I click on the "Close"

-button, why does Job Timer open up a smaller window instead of closing?
+button, why does Job Timer open up a smaller window instead of

 By default job timer will open up the small control

-panel or if the small control panel is disabled then Job Timer will
+panel or if the small control panel is disabled then Job Timer

-or alarms running and Job Timer will exit freely.
+timers or alarms running and Job Timer will exit freely.

 back to top